 - Sift the flour into a bowl.
 Stir in 1 teaspoon salt and the sugar.

 - Cover the dough with plastic wrap and refrigerate for about one hour.
-(The dough can also be kept for 1-2 days in the refrigerator).
-When ready to use, the dough should be soft and smooth, and not elastic - if you poke a hole in the dough with your finger, the indentation should remain.
+The dough can also be kept in the fridge for up to two days.
+When ready to use, the dough should be soft and smooth, not elastic.
+If you poke a hole in the dough with your finger, the indentation should remain.

 - Turn the dough out onto a floured surface and roll into desired thickness before cutting.